Greece • UNESCO World Heritage Site

 Stadium and the Pythian Games

-Ascend to the highest point of the sanctuary to discover the ancient stadium where athletic competitions of the prestigious Pythian Games took place every four years honouring Apollo.
-Built in the 5th century BC and modified during Roman times, this 177-metre-long venue accommodated 6,500 spectators on stone seating carved into the mountainside.
-The Pythian Games uniquely combined athletic competitions with musical and artistic contests, embodying kalokagathia - the harmony of physical and intellectual excellence.
-Athletes competed in running, wrestling, boxing, and pentathlon, whilst poets and musicians performed in the theatre below.
-The games created a sacred truce that allowed safe passage for competitors from across the Greek world, reinforcing Delphi's unifying role in ancient civilisation.
+Ascend to the highest point of the sanctuary to discover the ancient stadium where athletic competitions of the prestigious Pythian Games took place every four years honoring Apollo.
+Built in the 5th century BC and modified during Roman times, this 177-meter-long venue accommodated 6,500 spectators on stone seating carved into the mountainside.
+The games uniquely combined athletic competitions with musical contests, embodying kalokagathia--the harmony of physical and intellectual excellence.
+Athletes competed in running, wrestling, boxing, and pentathlon, while the games created a sacred truce allowing safe passage for competitors.

 Frequently Asked Questions

-Delphi was the most sacred pan-Hellenic sanctuary in ancient Greece, home to the legendary Oracle of Apollo where the Pythia priestess delivered divine prophecies that profoundly shaped Mediterranean civilisation, political decisions, and colonisation efforts for over 1,000 years of continuous religious activity.
+Delphi was the most sacred pan-Hellenic sanctuary in ancient Greece, home to the legendary Oracle of Apollo where the Pythia priestess delivered divine prophecies that profoundly shaped Mediterranean civilization, political decisions, and colonization efforts for over 1,000 years of continuous religious activity.

 UNESCO World Heritage Criteria